molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Therefore, sending information about exceptions to you, the developer, is vital for every site that relies on JavaScript.

-The standard approach is to monitor all exceptions on a page and to handle them in a central handler, for example using [window.onerror](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror).
+The standard approach is to monitor all exceptions on a page and to handle them centrally, for example using [window.onerror](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror).
 Then gather a bunch of context information and send an incident report to a log server.
 That server stores all reports, makes them accessible using an interface and probably sends an email to the developer.

 Here is a simple global error reporter: